History of the NT Training Awards

 Celebrating successes in the Territory VET sector ensures a constant strive for excellence in training, which leads to a stronger economy centred on knowledge, innovation and ultimately an improved global competitiveness.

 In 1955 there were 43 registered apprentices in eight trades in the Northern Territory.
-As of 31 December 2016, there were approximately 3,300 apprentices in training across 195 qualifications and more than 20,000 other Territorians enrolled in formal courses.
+As of 31 August 2019, there were approximately 3,617 apprentices in training.

 The annual awards were originally created to reward the lads who ‘set their minds to work’.
 This recognition was made more formal at the first annual Apprenticeship Presentation Dinner held in Darwin in 1969, which was organised by the RAOB Club.